Hasi123/RX5808-pro-simple/README.md

 -Change band via double click

--After changing channel/band you will hear as many beeps as the current channel/band
+-After changing channel/band you will hear as many beeps as the number of the current channel/band

 -Scan for the best signal and select that channel via holding the button